vmware/terraform-provider-vmc/website/docs/index.html.markdown

 In order to use the provider you need to obtain the authentication token from the Cloud Service Provider by providing the org scoped API token.
-The provider client uses Cloud Service Provider (CSP) API to exchange this org scoped API token for user access token.
+The provider client uses Cloud Service Provider (CSP) API to exchange this org scoped API token/OAuth App Id and Secret for user access token.

-Note that in all of the examples you will need to update the `api_token` and `org_id` settings in the variables.tf file to match those configured in your VMC environment.
+Note that in all the examples you will need to update the `api_token` (or `client_id` and `client_secret`) and `org_id` settings in the variables.tf file to match those configured in your VMC environment.

 ## Argument Reference

 The following arguments are used to configure the VMware Cloud on AWS Provider:

-* `api_token` - (Required) API token is used to authenticate when calling VMware Cloud Services APIs.
+* `api_token` - (Required, in conflict with "client_id" and "client_secret") API token is used to authenticate when calling VMware Cloud Services APIs.
    This token is scoped within the organization.
+* `client_id` - (Required in pair with "client_secret", in conflict with "api_token") ID of OAuth App associated with the organization.
+The combination with
+   "client_secret" is used to authenticate when calling VMware Cloud Services APIs.
+* `client_secret` - (Required in pair with "client_id", in conflict with "api_token") Secret of OAuth App associated with the organization.
+The combination with
+  "client_id" is used to authenticate when calling VMware Cloud Services APIs.
 *  `org_id` - (Required) Organization Identifier.
 *  `vmc_url` - (Optional) VMware Cloud on AWS URL.
 Default : https://vmc.vmware.com
 *  `csp_url` - (Optional) Cloud Service Provider URL.
 Default : https://console.cloud.vmware.com